baguio itinerary for family

 Baguio Itinerary for Family

 But first, is it worth it to go to Baguio?
-Here are some reasons why Baguio is a great family destination:
+After all, if you’re coming from Metro Manila, that’s about a long 3- to 4-hour drive.
+Here are some reasons why we think Baguio is a great family destination:

 1. Cool weather: Baguio is known for its cool weather throughout the year, making it a perfect destination to escape the heat of the lowlands.
-Baguio is known for having pleasant weather all year long, giving it the ideal place to escape the heat of the lowlands.
+Baguio is known for having pleasant weather all year long, with highs in the mid-20s (Celsius) and lows in the mid-teens, giving it the ideal place to escape the heat of the lowlands.
+January and February are particularly chilly.

-2. Scenic attractions: Baguio offers several scenic attractions that are perfect for families.
-These include Burnham Park, Mines View Park, Wright Park, The Mansion, and Botanical Garden.
-Families can enjoy a leisurely walk, have a picnic, or take a horse ride.
+2. Scenic attractions: There are several scenic and family-friendly attractions, like Burnham Park, Mines View Park, Wright Park, The Mansion, and Botanical Garden.
+You can enjoy a leisurely walk, have a picnic, or take a horse ride.
+If you’ve been to Baguio during your childhood, the nostalgia adds to its appeal.

-3. Educational experience: Baguio has several educational sites that are great for families with children.
-These include the Tam-Awan Village, which showcases the rich culture and traditions of the Cordilleran people, and the BenCab Museum, which exhibits the art and culture of the region.
+3. Educational experience: If you want to learn more about the history and culture of indigenous tribes, you can visit Tam-Awan Village, which showcases the rich culture and traditions of the Cordilleran people, and the BenCab Museum, which exhibits the art and culture of the region.

-4. Adventure activities: Baguio has several adventure activities that families can enjoy together.
-These include hiking, zip-lining, and horseback riding, to name a few.
-You can also try strawberry picking, a popular activity in the city.
+4. Adventure activities: Baguio offers several heart-pounding activities that you can enjoy as family, such as hiking, zip-lining, and horseback riding, to name a few.
+Of you can do something more chill, like strawberry picking, a popular activity for visitors.

-5. Food scene: Baguio is known for its food scene, with various local and international cuisines.
+5. Food scene: Baguio is known for its food scene, with various local and international cuisines, from Italian to Japanese.
 Families can enjoy traditional Cordilleran dishes such as pinikpikan, etag, and dinengdeng, or try international dishes in the numerous restaurants and cafes.

 It’s the first time for our kids to go to Baguio.
 Here we are getting our obligatory selfie with the iconic Lions Club statue along Kennon Road.

-My family went to Baguio last year.
+We brought our kids to Baguio for the first time.
 But I have visited Baguio numerous times, especially while I was growing up.
 We would be in Baguio practically every month throughout my childhood and when I was in my teen years.
 So I know Baguio very well.

 As an adult, however, I can count on one hand the number of times I’ve visited Baguio.
 And I can say so much has changed.
 It is no longer the Baguio of my youth, but thankfully, there are still pockets of beauty and charm that make Baguio still a worthwhile travel destination for families.